Samsung Group's ownership structure unsustainable: South Korea antitrust chief

 “The clear fact is, the current ownership and control structure of Samsung Group, which goes from Vice Chairman Jay Y. Lee to Samsung C&T to Samsung Life Insurance to Samsung Electronics, is not sustainable,” said Kim.

-Kim said he had called on Samsung Group heir and Samsung Electronics Vice Chairman Jay Y. Lee to make a decision concerning the ownership structure, adding that Lee had told him that he will think about it.
+Kim said he urges Samsung Group heir and Samsung Electronics Vice Chairman Jay Y. Lee to make a decision concerning the ownership structure, adding that Samsung Electronics Vice Chairman Yoon Boo-keun, who attended the meeting, had told him it will be considered.

 Reporting by Heekyong Yang; Writing by Joyce Lee; Editing by Muralikumar Anantharaman

-Note: (This version of the story corrects last paragraph to clarify that the response to Kim’s comments came from Samsung Elec Vice Chairman Yoon Boo-keun, not Jay Y. Lee)